 This feature is a great way to stay connected to your reports and you can also skip logging on to Google Analytics if you are happy with the email report (unless you need more details).
-The email frequency, expiration date etc. can be set once your Dashboard has been set up.
+The email frequency, expiration date, etc. can be set once your Dashboard has been set up.

 This feature is similar to Email report automation as it sends data and information into your inbox, provided certain criteria have been met.
-If your visits drop below a certain level or have increase by a specific percentage or if there is a sharp increase in the bounce rate etc. This alert is useful as you do not have to wait for your monthly report and then act and it allows immediate action so there is no further loss.
+If your visits drop below a certain level or have increased by a specific percentage or if there is a sharp increase in the bounce rate etc. This alert is useful as you do not have to wait for your monthly report and then act and it allows immediate action so there is no further loss.

-There also may be different views to allow you to see particular data sets like sales website section, blog section and a view to test before applying goals and filters.
+There also may be different views to allow you to see particular data sets like the sales website section, blog section, and a view to test before applying goals and filters.
 Views using filters are a useful method of narrowing down data.
-This is a great way of making sure that the data you are watching is relevant as it can be utilised to eliminate traffic which comes from internal staff networks and are often spam.
+This is a great way of making sure that the data you are watching is relevant as it can be utilized to eliminate traffic which comes from internal staff networks and are often spam.

-This is a valuable tool that allows segregation of traffic that comes in from any place that uses a hyperlink like social media, banners, e-mail campaigns.
-After this link is tagged along with the UTM code, you are able to actually see how many users visited your site through a specific channel and their behaviour after they got to the site.
+UTM code or Custom Campaign Tagging: This is a valuable tool that allows segregation of traffic that comes in from any place that uses a hyperlink like social media, banners, e-mail campaigns.
+After this link is tagged along with the UTM code, you can see how many users visited your site through a specific channel and their behavior after they got to the site.
 The link with the UTM code can be generated with a Google tool called URL builder.
 The link has to be put out to the world to watch the results flow in.

-Navigation Summary: This report shows the manoeuvrability of your users.
+Navigation Summary: This report shows the maneuverability of your users.
 You can find out where do the users go first after reaching the homepage or how do they reach the contact page.
-If your desired navigation path is x and users are following the y path, maybe it’s time for some re-arrangement on the page for achieving the desired results.
+If your desired navigation path is x and users are following the path, maybe it’s time for some re-arrangement on the page for achieving the desired results.

-Total Adwords Integration:
+Total Google Ads Integration: